-- Monitor attendance and punctuality and inform Head of House / Assistant Head of House of any concerns. - Be vigilant and inform the Head of House / Assistant Head of House if any pupil is giving cause for concern or if there are patterns of authorised or unauthorised absence. - Inform pupils of weekly attendance and punctuality and ensure this is written into pupil planners. - Ensure that all registers are up-to-date, accurate and completed on time, in accordance with school procedures and statutory requirements. - Set a detention for those pupils who arrive to form after the start of the morning registration without a validated reason and have not gone through the late gate.
+- Promote positive attitudes by pupils towards education and their attendance. - Monitor attendance and punctuality and inform Head of House / Assistant Head of House of any concerns. - Be vigilant and inform the Head of House / Assistant Head of House if any pupil is giving cause for concern or if there are patterns of authorised or unauthorized absence. - Inform pupils of weekly attendance and punctuality and ensure this is written into pupil planners. - Ensure that all registers are up-to-date, accurate and completed on time, in accordance with school procedures and statutory requirements. - Set a detentions for those pupils who arrive to form after the start of the morning registration without a validated reason and have not gone through the late gate (secondary).